manyducksco/borf/packages/browser/src/core/classes/ElementHub/README.md

 ## Known Issues

-- As of this writing, web component tags used in a Fronte app will still use global stores instead of those of the app.
+- As of this writing, web component tags used in an App will still use global stores instead of those of the app.
 This might be fine though, since you can still use the element class directly if you want to load it as a View rather than as a web component.
 Each invocation style lives in its own little world.
-- The async `setup` with `loading()` function scheme will be a little weird to pull off for Stores in web components.
-Elements may need to put themselves in some kind of queue to wait for certain stores to be registered before displaying.
+- Connecting the hub is async, and elements are registered last.
+This is so they have access to the stores that may have async setup functions.
+Depending on which stores are loaded, all custom elements may take a second to initialize.